Jotapelopez3696/Kickstarter_Challenge/Written_Report_Template.md

 The best is low budget campaigns or go directly to the range of 35,000 to 45,000.
 More than that increase the failure ratio
 - What are some limitations of this dataset?
-Quality variables that explai us some qualitative facts of the campaigs, algo more quantitative control data to increase power in our analysis.
+Quality variables that explai us some qualitative facts of the campaigs, also more quantitative control data to increase power in our analysis.

 - What are some other possible tables and/or graphs that we could create?

-Same kinf of graphics based on the country or the deadline.
-Also combination of two variables in a bubble chart.
+Same kind of graphics based on the country or the deadline.
+Also a combination of two variables in a bubble chart.